-We extend a warm welcome to visitors and particularly welcome prospective members
+If you like what you see here and below, please get in touch.
+We extend a warm welcome to visitors and prospective members.

-If you feel that you want to put something back into the community while gaining a whole new group of like-minded friends, then come and join us.
-Just click on this contact link and we will arrange for you to come as a visitor to one of our meetings.
+If you would like to put something back into the community while gaining a whole new group of like-minded friends, come and see us in action.
+Contact us to arrange a visit to one of our meetings.

-We recently helped Burton Addiction Centre/Langan's to buy a refrigerated van to develop an external catering service.
-On 27th February 2017 Langan's newly purchased van visited the club to say thank you.
-The splendid van is seen here with club members.
+We helped Burton Addiction Centre (Langan's) to buy a refrigerated van to develop an external catering service.
+It is shown here visiting the Club to say thank you.

 Gardening at John of Rolleston School